 9 FAM 402.17-4(B) License Not Required

 a.
 The list of professions reveals requirements for admission into the United States under immigration provisions.
-Such requirements for admission or classification as a NAFTA professional do not include licensure in the United States.
+Such requirements for admission or classification as a USMCA professional do not include licensure in the United States.
 Licensure to practice a given profession in the United States is a post-entry requirement subject to enforcement by the appropriate state or other non-Federal authority.

 b.
 Proof of licensure to practice a given profession in the United States may be offered along with a job offer letter or other documentation in support of an application for TN classification.
 But admission/classification must not be denied based solely on the fact that the applicant does not already hold a license to practice in the United States.

 c.
-For a TN position as a nurse providing health care services, 22 CFR 40.53(a) requires that in addition to meeting all other requirements of law and regulation, the alien must have a certification issued by the Commission On Graduates of Foreign Nursing Schools or another credentialing service that has been approved by the Secretary of Homeland Security for such purpose, which certificate complies with the provisions of INA 212(a)(5)(C) and INA 212(r) and the regulations found at 8 CFR 212.15.
+For a TN position as a nurse providing health care services, 22 CFR 40.53(a) requires that in addition to meeting all other requirements of law and regulation, the applicant must have a certification issued by the Commission On Graduates of Foreign Nursing Schools or another credentialing service that has been approved by the Secretary of Homeland Security for such purpose, which certificate complies with the provisions of INA 212(a)(5)(C) and INA 212(r) and the regulations found at 8 CFR 212.15.

 9 FAM 402.17-5 Employment Required